He Yizhen: Early life

-He Yizhen was born to a scholarly family as the eldest child in 1910, soon before Qing dynasty, the last dynasty of China, was overthrown.
-Her father, He Cheng, participated in the Xinhai Revolution which subverted the Qing Dynasty.
-Because He Cheng contributed to political reform, his family became powerful in the new period of history.
-The new government, Republic of China, was established in 1912.
+He Yizhen was born to a scholarly family as the eldest child in 1910, shortly before the Qing dynasty, the last dynasty of China, was overthrown.
+Her father, He Cheng, participated in the Xinhai Revolution which overthrew the Qing Dynasty and led to the founding of the Republic of China, in 1912.

-When He was born, it was still a common practice for women to bind their feet.
-Her grandmother, Wang Xiechangda, was an open-minded educator and social activist for women’s rights, who became a prominent influence in He Yizhen's life.
-Wang believed that women should go to school and argued against bound feet, established Zhehua Women’s School.
-Yizhen, along with her seven brothers and sisters, graduated from Zhenhua School.
+He was born during a time when foot binding was still common, however her grandmother, Wang Xiechangda, was an open-minded educator and social activist for women's rights, who became a prominent influence in He Yizhen's life.
+Wang believed that women should go to school and argued against bound feet, and established Zhehua School, where Yizhen, along with her seven brothers and sisters, graduated from.

 She had seven siblings: He Zeming, He Zehui, He Zerong, He Zeying, He Zeyuan, He Zecheng, and He Zeqing.
-All the eight brothers and sisters became scientists in their own right.
-Yizhen, Zehui, and Zeying are known as the "Three He sisters" in Chinese scientific circle.
+All eight of the brothers and sisters became scientists.
+Yizhen, Zehui, and Zeying are known as the "Three He sisters" in some Chinese scientific circles.

 Education

-He graduated at Zhenhua Girls School in 1926 and subsequently attended Ginling College, where she studied Mathematics and Physics.
-Following her graduation from Ginling College in 1930, He taught at a missionary school for one year.
-Her father provided He with a sum of money for either dowry or abroad tuition, with the implicit understanding that he was encouraging her to continue her education.
-He's two aunts who resided in the United States helped her obtain scholarships from Mount Holyoke College (MHC) and Wellesley College in 1931, where she chose to continue her postgraduate education.
-She obtained a Master’s degree in Chemistry and physics from MHC in 1933.
-Though He had intended to return to China after her graduation, her mentor recommended her to pursue higher degree.
-She pursued a doctorate in physics degree from University of Michigan Ann Arbor in 1937 and was awarded Barbour scholarship, which was especially built for Asian women.
+He Yizhen graduated at Zhenhua Girls School in 1926 and subsequently attended Ginling College, where she studied Mathematics and Physics.
+Following her graduation from Ginling College in 1930, she taught at a missionary school for one year.
+She obtained a Master's degree in Chemistry and physics from MHC in 1933.
+Though He had intended to return to China after her graduation, her mentor recommended her to pursue a higher degree.
+She received a doctorate in physics from the University of Michigan Ann Arbor in 1937 and was awarded Barbour scholarship, which was especially built for Asian women.
 In her Ph.D. research, He focused on spectroscopy of transition metals.

-At the time she was pursuing her postgraduate studies, Chinese women attending college were rare, particularly women studying science.
-In China, He's cousin Wang Mingzhen had initially obtained funds from Tsinghua University to study abroad, but ultimately had been refused because the dean of the university refused to provide funding for a woman to study.
-He, Wang, and He's sister Zehui would later obtain doctoral degrees in physics from the United States and Germany, despite attempts to dissuade them from continuing to studying physics.